Using with React

 A common use case is to pass a payload to an action or an effect.
 Genshi comes with first-class support for payloads.

-First, let’s button and a handler to add 10 to the count in our component.
+First, lets add a new action to add 10 to the count.

 10 collapsed lines